 How long are you going to be away?

-Many bikes are not designed for long trips and need regular servicing.
-For example, some mountain bikes require suspension servicing every 50 to 100 hours, which might only get you a week's bikepacking.
+For example, some mountain bikes require suspension servicing every 50 to 100 hours, which might only last a week of bikepacking.

 A weekend